ibm-cloud-security/multi-cloud-tech-preview/hello-world-frontend/README.md

 ### Configure your environment

-1. Modify template `./kubernetes/configmap.yaml` to include the following:
+1. Modify config template inside `./kubernetes/hello-world-frontend.yaml` to include the following:

     ```
     # Your App ID Credentials